Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 There were no buses, taxis or any other transportation that would take me to Aleppo.
 I waved an immigration official to stop his car and he offered me a lift to the outskirts of Aleppo.
 Streets were empty, everybody was waiting for an evening prayer and dinner that can be eaten afterwards.
 I caught a taxi for the last part to downtown Aleppo.

-As soon as I got out of the car, I heard a friendly voice and noticed Matthew from the window screaming my name, inviting me to join a group of locals who wanted to share a dinner with new buddies.
-A pleasant evening, after the burdensome experience at the border for most of the day.
+As soon as I got out of the car, I heard a friendly voice.
+It was Matthew calling my name from the window, asking me to join a group of locals for dinner.
+It turned into a nice evening after a long, tiring day at the border.

 Aleppo historical souk and hammam